 Property tax - calculated using the 2018 average home permit value of \$164,232.
 Estimated property tax revenue is adjusted for the disabled veteran exemption.
-The disabled veteran exemption is 14% of residential assessed property valuation.
+The disabled veteran exemption is 7% of residential assessed property valuation, net of state reimbursement.
 Property tax valuations are estimated to increase by 3.03 percent each year.
 This represents the five-year average increase in the City's property valuation.